Vismay-dev/mapreduce-simple/README.md

 ### Objective

-Building a minimum viable implementation that produces the same output as a sequential MapReduce applications + graceful exit of all forked threads / goroutines.
+- Minimum viable implementation that produces the same output as a sequential MapReduce application.
+- Graceful exit of all forked threads / goroutines.

 ### Additional References: